AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 - systems **SHOUD** declare conformance with the profile(s) by specifying the full capability details for that profile it claims to implement by
   - including its official URL in the server’s `CapabilityStatement.rest.resource.supportedProfile` element
   - listing the supported FHIR RESTful transactions
+- systems **SHALL NOT** conform to a Core profile where a more specific profile is applicable

 To support an ADHA CapabilityStatement:
 - systems **SHALL** declare conformance with the **TBD CapabilityStatement**  by including its official URL in the server’s `CapabilityStatement.instantiates` element: `http://ns.electronichealth.net.au/fhir/CapabilityStatement/dh-tbd-1`